rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons of Saints

 Similar to the icons of Mary, venerating saints often involves intercessory prayers from those saints.
-The orthodox view is that the saints and the angels are praying for you, and by venerating a given saint you are participating in the spirit of that saint, opening yourself to them, which could be as simple as gaining inspiration from their life story, from their deep humility in their worship of Christ.
+The orthodox view is that the saints and the angels are praying for you, and by venerating an icon you are participating in the spirit of that saint or angel, opening yourself to them, which could be as simple as gaining inspiration from their life story, such as their deep humility or in their struggles with sin and their salvation in Christ.

 Here are a few informative examples of icons of saints:

-!!! example "Sts.
+???+ example "Sts.
 Paul and Peter"
     ![icon-paul-peter](/images/icon-paul-peter.jpg)

     We see in this icon the spread of Christianity, the spread of Christ's church through the missions of Sts.
 Paul and Peter, reaching to the Gentiles and to the Jews alike.
 It is a mission that continues very much to this day.

-!!! example "The Good Thief in Paradise"
+???+ example "The Good Thief in Paradise"
     ![icon-good-thief](/images/icon-good-thief.jpg)

     One of my favorite icons is the traditional depiction of the good (or penitent) thief who was crucified alongside Christ.